 Applicants with a post-secondary degree (equivalent to a bachelor's or higher) from a university where English is not the primary language of instruction for the entire university must demonstrate sufficient English language proficiency through one of the approved English language proficiency examinations.
 You must upload a copy of your test scores to your application and we will verify you results with the testing agency for authenticity.
 We only accept test scores for exams taken within the last two years.

 Please consult Graduate and Postdoctoral Studies for further information about English proficiency requirements including department requirements.

 The LLM CL Program requires:

-- IELTS: minimum overall band of 7.0 with a reading and writing band minimum of 7.0; or
+- IELTS (Academic): minimum overall band of 7.0 with a reading and writing band minimum of 7.0; or

 - GCE: A level English examination with a standing of at least "B".